 Each year in the spring, nomination forms for the #1 Club are distributed to each advisor, coach, sponsor, club, and activity.
 Each is asked to identify one (1) outstanding member of their organization.
-(In certain instances a limit of 2 per organization may be nominated.)
 These persons then forward the nomination form, which includes a brief description of the nominee's experience and the reasons why the student is worthy of the award, to the Principal's office by the prescribed date.